lovelysystems/lovely.microblog/docs/docs/frontend_login.rst

 ================================

-Because creation of blogposts needs authentication, the user of the iOS app should be able to login.
+Because creation of blogposts needs authentication, the user of the iOS app will be able to login.

 If the creation of a blogpost fails due authentication issues we will present a LoginViewController.